cairo-book/cairo-book/README.md

 - Make changes to the book and refresh the browser to see the changes.

 - Open a PR with your changes.

-### Work locally (translations)

-This book is targeting international audience, and aims at being gradually translated in several languages.

-**All files in the `src` directory MUST be written in english**.
-This ensures that all the translation files can be auto-generated and updated by translators.

-To work with translations, these are the steps to update the translated content:

-- Run a local server for the language you want to edit: `./translations.sh es` for instance.
-If no language is provided, the script will only extract translations from english.

-- Open the translation file you are interested in `po/es.po` for instance.
-You can also use editors like [poedit](https://poedit.net/) to help you on this task.

-- When you are done, you should only have changes into the `po/xx.po` file.
-Commit them and open a PR.
-  The PR must start with `i18n` to let the maintainers know that the PR is only changing translation.

-The translation work is inspired from [Comprehensive Rust repository](https://github.com/google/comprehensive-rust/blob/main/TRANSLATIONS.md).

-#### Initiate a new translation for your language

-If you wish to initiate a new translation for your language without running a local server, consider the following tips:

-- Execute the command `./translations.sh new xx` (replace `xx` with your language code).
-This method can generate the `xx.po` file of your language for you.
-- To update your `xx.po` file, execute the command `./translations.sh xx` (replace `xx` with your language code), as mentioned in the previous chapter.
-- If the `xx.po` file already exists (which means you are not initiating a new translation), you should not run this command.

 ### Verifying your Cairo Programs